GENERAL INFORMATION on a Non Residents bank account

 ALL BANKS DIFFER SLIGHTLY SO DO YOUR RESEARCH

-Opening a Spanish bank account before you move
+Opening a Non Residents Bank Account before you move

 Many Spanish banks accept non-resident accounts, so it is possible to set up an account in advance of your move.
 It's easiest to do this in person, though, as credit cards and cheque books typically can't be sent internationally.
 Many banks have websites and phone services, and a few even offer these in English.